benwofford/homework-week-1/README.md

 ##Installation

 Follow attached github links for source code.
-The live link for the website can be found here.
+The live link for the website can be found here: https://benwofford.github.io/homework-week-1/

 ##Usage